bobaseb/energetically-coherent-computation/index.md

 Liminality

+Linguistic communication
+- coherent states in
+- cultural variation in
+- embodied foundations of
+- energetic basis of
+- physical constraints on
+- social functions of

 Lipid composition
 - regional variation
 - influence on membrane properties
 - role in neural function

+Living systems
+- consciousness in
+- energetic properties of
+- relationship to consciousness

 Local energy dynamics
 - integration into global conscious states